Fusioncore21/School_Work/README.md

 1. Create a working shop system from a table of prices of computer components.
 Display them in a selectable fashion.
 When the components have been selected, assign a timestamp and order ID to a file for future reference.
 2. Create an Admin board, protected by a simple password.
 This admin board is able to change the stock value of each component, as well as check on the day's orders.
+---
+## Project 2: Coding Challenges 21-40
+These are challenges created by OCR to well, challenge your coding skills, as well as give you ideas on creating unique solutions.
+Each folder has their own markdown file for you to read.

 Thanks for reading!